-Note: Before you read further, it is essential to understand that this topic has many caveats.
-This article is not comprehensive, rather a general overview.
+Before you read further, it is essential to understand that this topic has many caveats.
+Moreover, this article is not comprehensive, rather a general overview.
 We hope to offer clarity and shed light on new opportunities for you or your family.
 Before you pursue any of these options, be sure to connect with an expert first.

 1. Who Medicaid is for.